Yertle the Turtle and Other Stories: Adaptations

 The Red Hot Chili Peppers adapted the story in the song "Yertle the Turtle" on their second album, Freaky Styley, released in 1985.

 In 1961, RCA Camden Records released "Yertle the Turtle and Other Stories" with the three stories on the A side and "Bartholomew and the Oobleck" on the B side.
 The liner notes state "set to dramatic action personally by "Dr. Seuss" with music featuring Marvin Miller".

+Universal Islands of Adventure, opened in May 1999, operates the "Gertrude McFuzz Fine Feathered Finery" gift shop in their Seuss-inspired Seuss Landing area.